Here's everything you should know about Valentine's Day 2023 and history behind this day of love

 The day marks an opportunity for people in love to express their feelings and honour their partners, typically with lavish outings or less-so luxurious last-minute petrol station flower bouquets (it’s the thought that counts!)

 Every year people ask what are we celebrating on Valentine’s Day, why is 14 February associated with romance, and who was Saint Valentine?
-Here’s what we know.
+Here’s what you should know.

 When is Valentine’s Day 2023?